 As a business that relies on agriculture for much of its produce, it makes sense for us to care for the health of the environment.
 Planting trees around the world and protecting hundreds of thousands of hectares of rainforest has taught us the value of trees – not just for our planet, but for the communities who directly depend upon them.

 Over the years our projects have directly enhanced local environments by reducing soil erosion and flooding, and improving water conservation; played a role in combating climate change through rainforest protection and carbon sequestration; supported families and communities by providing food and enhancing livelihoods; and promoted environmental education, particularly with the young.
-We’ve worked with leading charities to support projects in Africa, India, South America, as well as here in the UK.
+We’ve worked with leading charities such as the Woodland Trust, Oxfam, Groundworks and the Rainforest Foundation UK.

 Trees for Life